We're Back in Berlin Ja!

 Bad Habits in Trip Planning

 Ian & I have the bad habit of planning a trip...and then planning another on top of it.
 We are heading to England over Easter, but his dad just booked his tickets to visit in Berlin so now we are busy planning his travel arrangements and side trips to Denmark & Italy.
-Plus we're trying to figure out how we can get to Greece in August and SE Asia around Christmas.
 The problem?

 • Do we have a place to stay in Cambridge?
 NO